 - 1) The Members may please note that the Annual General Meeting (the "Meeting" or the "AGM") is being held through Video Conferencing ("VC") in accordance with the General Circular Nos.
 20/2020, 02/2021, 19/2021, 02/2022 and 10/2022 dated 5 May, 2020, 13 January 2021, 8 December 2021, 5 May 2022 and 28 December, 2022 respectively, and clarification circular No. 21/2021 dated December 14, 2021 issued by the Ministry of Corporate Affairs, Government of India, the 29th AGM of the Company is being conducted through VC Facility, which does not require the physical presence of Members at a common venue.
 The deemed venue for the 29th AGM shall be the Registered Office of the Company at Ram Ratna House, Victoria Mill Compound, Pandurang Budhkar Marg, Worli, Mumbai 400 013 Maharashtra, India. - 2) Pursuant to the provisions of the Act, a member entitled to attend and vote at the AGM is also entitled to appoint a proxy to attend and vote on his/her behalf and the proxy need not be a Member of the Company.
 Since the AGM is being conducted through VC, physical attendance of the members has been dispensed with.
-Accordingly, the facility for appointment of proxies by the Members will not be available for the AGM and hence the Proxy Form and Attendance Slip are not annexed to this Notice. - 3) Pursuant to Section 113 of Companies Act 2013 corporate members intending to attend the Meeting must be authorized by proper Board resolution/ Authorization authorizing its representative to attend the AGM through VC on its behalf.
+Accordingly, the facility for appointment of proxies by the Members will not be available for the AGM and hence the Proxy Form and Attendance Slip are not annexed to this Notice. - Pursuant to Section 113 of Companies Act 2013 corporate members intending to attend the Meeting must be authorized by proper Board resolution/ Authorization authorizing its representative to attend the AGM through VC on its behalf.
 A copy of the Board resolution/ Authorization must be sent to the Company before the Meeting.
 The resolution/authority may be sent through an email to the Company Secretary. - 4) The access details for attending the meeting through video conference VC will be provided at the registered email address of the members. - 5) Members can cast their vote by sending a mail to secretarial.rrkl@rrglobal.com from their registered email ID, when a poll is required to be taken on any resolutions. - 6) Members are requested to log in on the portal using the details provided over registered email of members at least 5 to 10 minutes prior to the scheduled time. - 7) The scanned copies of all documents referred to in the accompanying notice shall be made available for inspection via electronic means.
 If a shareholder desires to peruse any document, he/they may write to the Company Secretary and Compliance Officer, Shri Himanshu Navinchandra Parmar at the email id secretarial.rrkl@rrglobal.com, from their registered email address.
-The requested documents shall be provided at the earliest possible time.

-Profile of Directors being re-appointed in the order of the items mentioned in the notice.
+The requested documents shall be provided at the earliest possible time. - 8) The certificate from secretarial auditors, M/s Khanna & Co., Practicing Company Secretaries, that the RRKL ESOP 2020 and RRKL ESOP 2023 are implemented in accordance with SEBI (Share Based Employees Benefits and Sweat Equity) Regulations, 2021, to the extent applicable and the resolutions passed by the members, shall be made available at the AGM.
+Profile of Directors being appointed / re-appointed in the order of the items mentioned in the notice.